-Guest blog by Evan Milne
+Guest blog by Jay Milne

-About a month ago, my mother (Rachel Hannam, Director of North Brisbane Psychologists), my grandparents and I went to a local pet and produce store.
+About a month ago, my mother (Dr Rachel Hannam, Director of North Brisbane Psychologists), my grandparents and I went to a local pet and produce store.
 I was having a bad day, and they knew seeing animals would cheer me up.
 (Being a 15 year-old with Aspergers and anxiety isn’t always easy!)
 And although we didn’t intend to, we left with a beautiful, affectionate parrot named Ollie.

 Ollie bonded with me instantly.
 He gravitated to me as soon as we saw each other.
 After showing his affection by nibbling my face, my mum knew we had to take Ollie home.

 For weeks I’d been asking for an emotional support dog, but Ollie the bird filled that role instead.
 He is a sun conure (pronounced con-yar), a breed of parakeet that bonds mainly with one other creature, and I came to the conclusion that conures can be just as good emotional support animals as dogs.
 Research shows that therapy birds can lower anxiety, depression, loneliness, and aid sufferers of chronic illnesses and PTSD.